 Probation and Disqualification

-Undergraduate students are placed on academic probation if at any time their cumulative grade-point average in all college work attempted or their cumulative GPA at CSULB falls below 2.0 (a "C" grade).
-If this should happen to you, realize that your GPA, while important, does not necessarily measure your ability to learn, your motivation to pursue your major/career, your non-academic talents, and your capacity to do better in the future.
-However, academic probation is a serious warning to the student that her/his academic record is unsatisfactory.
+If at any time an undergraduate student's cumulative grade-point average in all college work attempted or their cumulative GPA at CSULB falls below 2.0 (a "C" grade), they will be placed on academic probation.
+If this should happen to you, realize that your GPA is important but it does not necessarily measure your ability to learn, your motivation to pursue your major/career, your non-academic talents, and your capacity to do better in the future.
+However, academic probation is a serious warning that you need to make some academic changes and that your progress thus far is unsatisfactory.

-- First, we highly encourage students that are on probation to attend the Strategies for Success Workshop through UCUA.
+- First, we highly encourage students that are on probation to attend the Strategies for Success Workshop through the University Center for Undergraduate Advising (UCUA).

 - After attending this workshop, schedule an appointment to talk with an academic advisor.